 Dr Sima Samar, Chairperson of the Afghanistan Independent Human Rights Commission, describes the challenges of protecting human rights and promoting accountability in a country "where there is no rule of law".

-The APF has 15 full members and seven associate members.
+The APF has 15 full members and nine associate members.

 To be admitted as a full member, a national human rights institution must fully comply with the minimum international standards set out in the Paris Principles.